connorwstein/decentralized_hackerrank/README.md

 and we execute it.
 You receive pass/fail as a boolean from a TestPass event.

 TODO:
+- Makefile
+- More challenges, better UI
+- Come up with a good testing strategy for the web application part
 - Resolve front running with hash based reservation
-- Add support for ganache-cli as the RPC simulator so we can have multiple nodes talking to the same chain
 - Figure out how to self destruct the submission contract after it gets tested so we dont just fill up the chain with submission contracts
 - Reputation system